 Laszlo Radvanyi.
 Dr. Radvanyi entered into an employment agreement with us, effective as of June 23, 2014, to serve as our Chief Scientific Officer.
 Under the employment, we paid Dr. Radvanyi a \$20,000 signing bonus, and agreed to pay him an annual salary of \$250,000.
 Dr. Radvanyi also is entitled to a year-end incentive bonus of up to 25% of his base salary.
 Effective as of June 23, 2014, we granted Dr. Radvanyi (i) stock options to purchase an aggregate of 180,000 shares of our common stock, and (ii) 180,000 shares of restricted common stock.
 The stock options have an exercise price of \$6.51, the fair market value of the common stock on June 23, 2014.
 Provided that he is still employed with us on the following dates, the foregoing stock options will vest in three installments as follows: (i) Options for the purchase of 60,000 shares shall vest on June 23, 2015; and the remaining shares shall vest quarterly over the next two years after June 23, 2015.
 Provided that Dr. Radvanyi is still employed with us on the following dates, the foregoing 180,000 restricted shares will similarly vest in three installments as follows: (i) 36,000 shares shall vest on April 30, 2015; (ii) 54,000 shares shall vest on April 30, 2016, and (iii) 90,000 shares shall vest on April 30, 2017.
 We also agreed to reimburse Dr. Radvanyi for certain relocation expenses in connection with relocation from Texas to our new research facility in Tampa, Florida.
 Either party can terminate the employment at any time; provided, however, that if we terminate the employment agreement without cause (as defined in the employment agreement), any of his unvested stock options and unvested shares of restricted stock will become fully vested, and he shall have twelve months from the date of termination within which to exercise his vested options.
 In addition, Dr. Radvanyi will be eligible to receive a severance payment equivalent to six months of his then base salary.
-If, within six months immediately preceding a Change in Control (as defined in his employment agreement) or within 12 months immediately following a Change of Control, Dr. Radvanyi's employment is terminated by us for any reason other than cause, then Dr. Radvanyi's unvested stock options and shares of restricted stock will immediately vest and he will be entitled to receive a severance payment equal to six months of his then base salary.
-Had the Employment Agreement been terminated by us without "cause" or following a change in control on as of the date of this proxy statement, Dr. Radvanvi would have been entitled to receive a severance payment of \$125,000 and health insurance benefits of \$7,200 (representing the family health benefit payments for a twelve-month period).
+His then base salary.
+Had the Employment Agreement been terminated by us without "cause"